18F/handbook/_pages/welcome-to-TTS/classes/training-and-development.md

 ### Free trainings

-These are many [free courses](https://docs.google.com/spreadsheets/d/1_IofrlGEDxOt54XWSrw9S0RlJOrlVcZjOJlcqxzMOOI/edit?usp=sharing) that are open to all TTS employees on a first-come, first-served basis.
+There are many [free courses](https://docs.google.com/spreadsheets/d/1_IofrlGEDxOt54XWSrw9S0RlJOrlVcZjOJlcqxzMOOI/edit?usp=sharing) that are open to all TTS employees on a first-come, first-served basis.
 Most of these trainings are virtual to make it accessible to everyone.
 This list is updated on a weekly basis.

 ### Group trainings